adamfitzpatrick/aws-devops-pro/domains/one/docs/code-commit.md

 *If you also have broader privileges such as those included with the **AdministratorAccess** policy, restricting access in this manner will not work.
 You will need to remove the broader permissions first.*

 1. Modify the IAM policy created above by changing "codecommit:*" to "codecommit:GitPull"
-1. Make a local change to the repo, commit it, and attempt to push.
+1. Add a text file to the repo, commit the change and attempt to push the change.
 1. Verify that your push was rejected with a 403.

 ### Use Identity Policies to Protect Branches